What Does Workers’ Compensation Without Prejudice Mean in Massachusetts?

 Termination or Extension of Workers’ Comp Benefits in Massachusetts

 If the insurer opts to issue Form 106 during this period, they are required to give you the full reasons they are taking such an action.
 If you so choose, you may then file a claim challenging the insurer’s termination of your compensation payments.
 In your claim, you must address all the grounds asserted by the insurer and explain why you should continue receiving payments.
-Our Massachusetts workers’ compensation lawyers can help you through this process.
+Our Cambridge workers’ compensation lawyers can help you through this process.

 Now for the good news: if the insurer chooses to continue paying benefits after this period, they are then required to continue paying benefits unless either you or a judge give them permission to reduce or stop them.
 Their ability to reduce or stop payments becomes much more limited.